 - Use onboarding meetings to do help new employees understand your organizational structure and their role in it.

 - Use brainstorming meetings to encourage innovation, creativity, and awesome ideas.

-- Hold kickoff meetings to improve productivity, save time, and deliver results faster.
+- Hold kickoff meetings to improve employee satisfaction, productivity, save time, and deliver results faster.

 - Hold budget meetings to let the team know how much money is going to be spent on which project.